-The UN was formed following the devastating aftermath of World War II, with the aim of preventing future global-scale conflicts.
+The UN was formed following the devastating World War II, with the aim of preventing future global-scale conflicts.
 It was a successor to the ineffective League of Nations.
 The representatives of 50 governments met in San Francisco on 25 April 1945, to draft what would become the UN Charter.
-The charter was adopted on 25 June 1945 and came into effect on 24 October 1945.
+The Charter was adopted on 25 June 1945 and came into effect on 24 October 1945.

 In accordance with the Charter, the organization’s objectives include maintaining international peace and security, protecting human rights, delivering humanitarian aid, promoting sustainable development, and upholding international law.
 At its founding, the UN had 51 member states; this number grew to 193 in 2011, representing the vast majority of the world’s sovereign states.

 United Nations Structure

 The UN is structured around five principal organs:

 - UN Secretariat.

 A sixth principal organ, the Trusteeship Council, suspended operations on 1 November 1994, upon the independence of Palau, the last remaining UN trustee territory.

 A brief table about their primary function is given in the table below: